Amenhotep III: Monuments and legacy

 Another striking characteristic of Amenhotep's reign is the series of over 200 large commemorative stone scarabs that have been discovered over a large geographic area ranging from Syria (Ras Shamra) through to Soleb in Nubia.
 Similarly, five other scarabs state that his wife Gilukhepa of Mitanni arrived in Egypt with a retinue of 317 women.
-She was the first of many such princesses who would enter the pharaoh's household.
+She was the first of many such princesses who would enter the pharaoh's family.